 Who should attend:

-Clinical educators and clinicians in teaching or leadership roles in medical schools, residency programs, or clinical practice, who wish to improve their skills as practitioners, educators, and leaders of evidence-based clinical practice.
+Clinical and health professions’ educators and clinicians in teaching or leadership roles in medical schools, residency programs, or clinical practice, who wish to improve their skills as practitioners, educators, and leaders of evidence-based clinical practice.

 - To train leaders in medicine to facilitate evidence-based clinical practice in their teaching and practice settings.

-- To practice the skills involved in evidence based clinical practice including clinical question formation and acquisition of medical evidence from the literature.
+- To practice the skills involved in evidence-based clinical practice including clinical question formation and acquisition of biomedical evidence from the literature.

 - To review and develop critical appraisal skills and application of available evidence to patient care and medical education.